Famous cardiologist in Hyderabad | Dr. Sarat Chandra

 Fatal cardiac arrest leads to sudden cardiac deaths.
 Many cardiologists believe that these deaths can be prevented by implementing evidence-based recommendations like screening individuals who have a strong family history of sudden cardiac deaths.

-Those who don’t have any known risk factor can prevent the risk of Sudden Cardiac Arrest by following a heart-healthy lifestyle:
+Those who don’t have any known risk factor can prevent the risk of Sudden Cardiac Arrest by following

 Eating heart-healthy foods